hashicorp/terraform-provider-azurerm/website/docs/r/web_pubsub_hub.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Web Pubsub hub service.
 Changing this forces a new resource to be created.
+Changing this forces a new resource to be created.

 * `web_pubsub_id` - (Required) Specify the id of the Web Pubsub.
 Changing this forces a new resource to be created.